By default, Prefect outputs its logs to the console and sends them to the Prefect API (either Orion or Prefect Cloud).

 prefect config set PREFECT_LOGGING_SETTINGS_PATH=/path/to/your/logging.yml

 Note that you’ll need to use your custom logging configuration anywhere you want Prefect to log to the filesystem.
-This may include servers where you run Prefect Orion or a Prefect agent, or containers
+This may include servers where you run Prefect Server or a Prefect agent, or containers

 Testing file logging